GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 ## Shaka Packager

-[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK for creating packager applications for the two most common video streaming protocols: [Dynamic Adaptive Streaming over HTTP (DASH)](https://developer.mozilla.org/en-US/docs/Web/HTML/DASH_Adaptive_Streaming_for_HTML_5_Video) or [HTTP Live Streaming (HLS)](https://developer.apple.com/documentation/http_live_streaming).
+[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK.
+If you were using a media player on your site, Shaka Packager is what you would use to prepare the files.
+It supports conversion for the two most common video streaming protocols: [Dynamic Adaptive Streaming over HTTP (DASH)](https://developer.mozilla.org/en-US/docs/Web/HTML/DASH_Adaptive_Streaming_for_HTML_5_Video) or [HTTP Live Streaming (HLS)](https://developer.apple.com/documentation/http_live_streaming).
 Shaka Packager supports key security features: common encryption, Widevine digital rights management (DRM) support.
 It can also handle live video, and video-on-demand.
-Don't worry if you don't know what all those words mean.
-You won't need them to understand the rest of this article.
+Those concepts are beyond the scope of this article.

 Despite what it says on the package, this utility is for more than C++ developers.
 You can use it as both a library for building media software and as